rat-genome-database/db-snp-pipeline/readme.txt

+Mar 23, 2020
+  EVA Parser: updated code to download all variants for rat Rnor6

 v.
 2.1 Dec 14, 2018
   EVA Parser: implemented code to download all variants for rat into one huge json file